 Students must have a 3.0 cumulative grade point average at the time of application.
 In the event a program provider requires a higher CGPA than the Tulane standard, students should meet the higher standard--approval through the NTC Office of Study Abroad does not guarantee admission to the program of choice.

 Additionally, students approved to study abroad must earn a minimum of 12 credits and a GPA of 3.0 in the semester prior to studying abroad.
 Failure to meet this minimum standard will result in revocation of approval to study abroad.

 Students whose GPA falls below 3.0, but meets the requirement of their proposed program may request a waiver of the GPA requirement by the Tulane Study Abroad Committee by doing the following within their Tulane study abroad application:

 Prior to studying abroad, students must complete the writing proficiency and TIDES components of the Newcomb-Tulane core curriculum.
-Additionally, students who intend to study abroad prior to their fifth semester at Tulane and who have not yet completed the first-tier public service requirement must plan to complete that requirement by the end of the fifth semester or have the approval of their academic advisor to complete service learning upon return from study abroad.
+Additionally, students who have not yet completed the first-tier public service requirement must plan to complete that requirement by the end of the fifth semester or have the approval of their academic advisor to complete service learning upon return from study abroad.
+Alternatively, students who would like to complete first-tier public service requirement while abroad may consider enrolling in the asynchronous INTU pre, during, and post study abroad course and pursuing a service learning project while abroad.
 Further questions about timelines for fulfilling core curriculum requirements should be directed to the Academic Advising Center.